LazyNeko1/dblfaq/docs/index.rst

 12. No NSFW content, in this server we have no NSFW channels.

       a.
 This includes communicating access of any kind to NSFW content outside of Discord e.g a picture ID on imgur

+Web Admins reserve the right to issue mutes/bans without providing reasons.

+Moderators can issue punishments at their own discretion regardless of if the rules don't specify an offence at the time.